Communist Party of the Free Territory of Trieste: Ethnic composition

 PCTLT was the sole pluriethnical political force in the Free Territory at the time, with a large following amongst both Italian and Slovenian workers.
 It ran a separate Slovenian-language organ, Delo.

 Youth wing

-The youth wing of the party was known as the Communist Youth Federation of the Free State of Trieste (Federazione Giovanile Comunista del Territorio Libero di Trieste).
+The youth wing of the party was known as the Communist Youth Federation of the Free Territory of Trieste (Federazione Giovanile Comunista del Territorio Libero di Trieste).
 FGCTLT published Gioventù.
 There was also an Anti-Fascist Youth Union of the Free Territory of Trieste, closely linked to the FGCTLT.

 Integration into PCI

 After the Zone A was integrated into Italy in 1954, the party merged into the Italian Communist Party (PCI) in 1957.
 Within the PCI, the Trieste communists had a Triestian Autonomous Federation.